USS Michigan (1843): Early career

 Michigan commissioned 29 September 1844 under the command of Commander William Inman and operated on the Great Lakes out of Erie, Pennsylvania, throughout her career.
 In May 1851, she assisted in the arrest of Mr. James Jesse Strang, known as "King James I", who headed a dissident Mormon colony on Beaver Island at the head of Lake Michigan, some 37 mi from the Straits of Mackinac.
 Strang was soon freed, but was assassinated by two of his followers on 19 June 1856.
 The assassins fled to Michigan for sanctuary and were taken to Mackinac and released.

 In an encounter with Great Lakes "timber pirates" in the 1850s, a steamer rammed Michigan.
 The pirate vessel was badly damaged in the maneuver, and was captured.

-USS Michigan was the first iron-hulled ship in the US Navy.
+Michigan was the first iron-hulled ship in the US Navy.

 American Civil War

 During the American Civil War, Michigan was armed with a 30-pounder Parrott rifle, five 20-pounder Parrott rifles, six 24-pounder smoothbores, and two 12-pounder boat howitzers.
 The Confederate States of America considered launching attacks against the North from Canada.
 Early in 1863, Lieutenant William Henry Murdaugh, CSN, planned to lead a group of Confederate naval officers to Canada where they would purchase a small steamer, man her with Canadians and steam to Erie to board Michigan and use her against locks and shipping on the Great Lakes.
 However, Confederate President Jefferson Davis didn't approve the plan.

 Michigan cruised on the Great Lakes during most of the war providing an element of stability and security.
 On 28 July 1863, a short time after New York City had been seriously shaken by riots, its Virginia-born Commander John C. Carter reported from Detroit, "I found the people suffering under serious apprehensions of a riot....The presence of the ships perhaps did something toward overawing the refractory, and certainly did much to allay the apprehensions of the excited, doubting people."
 During August 1863, Michigan was called on for similar service in Buffalo, New York.

 During 1864, rumors of Confederate conspiracies in Canada were heard again.
 In March, Secretary of the Navy Gideon Welles ordered Michigan to be "prepared for active service as soon as the ice will permit."
 In the autumn, the Confederates finally struck.
 Led by Acting Master John Yates Beall, 20 Confederates embarked on the steamer Philo Parsons as passengers and soon seized her.
 They next captured and burned the steamer Island Queen.
 Meanwhile, Captain Charles H. Cole, CSA, a Confederate agent in the Lake Erie region, was attempting to gain the trust of Michigan's officers as the Michigan lay off Johnson's Island helping to guard Confederate prisoners.
 However, Commander Carter discovered Cole's duplicity and had him arrested before Beall reached Johnson's Island on Philo Parsons.
 When the prearranged signals from shore were not made, Beall reluctantly abandoned his plan and retired to Sandwich (now Windsor, Ontario) where he stripped and burned Philo Parsons.